-The purpose of this Official Statement, which includes the cover page and appendices hereto, is to set forth certain information concerning the East Bay Municipal Utility District (the "District"), the wastewater interception, treatment and disposal system owned by the District (the "Wastewater System" or the "System"), and System finances, in connection with the sale of the District's \$28,580,000 Wastewater System Revenue Bonds, Series 2025A (Green Bonds) (the "Series 2025A Bonds") and its \$48,400,000 Wastewater System Revenue Refunding Bonds, Series 2025B (the "Series 2025B Bonds" and, together with the Series 2025A Bonds and Series 2025B Bonds, the "Series 2025 Bonds").
-The Series 2025 Bonds are being issued pursuant to the Wastewater System Revenue Bond Indenture, dated as of April 1, 1990, by and between the District and U.S. Bank Trust Company, National Association, as successor trustee (the "Trustee"), as amended and restated pursuant to the Twenty-First Supplemental Indenture, dated as of March 1, 2024 (the "Wastewater System Revenue Bond Indenture"), and as otherwise supplemented and amended, including by the Twenty-Third Supplemental Indenture, dated as of May 1, 2025, by and between the District and the Trustee, relating to the Series 2025 Bonds (the Wastewater System Revenue Bond Indenture as so amended, restated and supplemented, the "Indenture").
+The purpose of this Official Statement, which includes the cover page and appendices hereto, is to set forth certain information concerning the East Bay Municipal Utility District (the "District"), the water supply, treatment and distribution system owned by the District (the "Water System" or the "System"), and System finances, in connection with the sale of the District's \$259,455,000 Water System Revenue Bonds, Series 2025A (Green Bonds) (the "Series 2025A Bonds") and its \$478,995,000 Water System Revenue Refunding Bonds, Series 2025B (the "Series 2025B Bonds" and, together with the Series 2025A Bonds, the "Series 2025 Bonds").
+The Series 2025 Bonds are being issued pursuant to the Water System Revenue Bond Indenture, dated as of April 1, 1990, by and between the District and U.S. Bank Trust Company, National Association, as trustee (the "Trustee"), as amended and restated pursuant to the Thirty-First Supplemental Indenture, dated as of March 1, 2024 (the "Water System Revenue Bond Indenture"), and as otherwise supplemented and amended, including by the Thirty-Third Supplemental Indenture, dated as of May 1, 2025, by and between the District and the Trustee, relating to the Series 2025A Bonds and Series 2025B Bonds (the Water System Revenue Bond Indenture as so amended, restated and supplemented, the "Indenture").
 See also "AMENDMENTS TO THE INDENTURE TO TAKE EFFECT IN THE FUTURE."

-The Series 2025 Bonds are being issued for the purpose of providing moneys to (i) finance and/or reimburse the District for certain costs of improvements to the Wastewater System of the District, (ii) together with certain other available funds, refund all of the District's outstanding Wastewater System Revenue Refunding Bonds, Series 2015A-1, and (iii) pay costs of issuance in connection with the Series 2025 Bonds.
+The Series 2025 Bonds are being issued for the purpose of providing moneys to (i) finance and/or reimburse the District for certain costs of improvements to the Water System of the District, (ii) together with certain other available funds, refund a portion of certain Series of the District's outstanding Water System revenue bonds, and (iii) pay costs of issuance in connection with the Series 2025 Bonds.
 See "ESTIMATED SOURCES AND USES OF FUNDS" and "PLAN OF FINANCE."
-See also APPENDIX A - "THE EAST BAY MUNICIPAL UTILITY DISTRICT (THE WASTEWATER SYSTEM) - THE WASTEWATER SYSTEM - Capital Improvement Program."
+See also APPENDIX A - "THE EAST BAY MUNICIPAL UTILITY DISTRICT (THE WATER SYSTEM) - THE WATER SYSTEM - Capital Improvement Program."